What Is Anterior Cervical Decompression And Fusion Surgery (ACDF)?

 The first visit is 2-3 weeks after surgery however if you have any questions or concerns please call the office.
 If we think we should see you in the office we will schedule an earlier appointment.
 Most patients do not have sutures that need to be removed after an Anterior Cervical Decompression and Fusion Surgery.
 There are internal sutures that will dissolve with time.
 There will also be steri-strips (white pieces of tape) over the incision that will either fall off or we will remove them on the office.

 Please keep in mind that the recovery from surgery is quite subjective and is affected by various factors such as patient age, comorbid illnesses, the degree of the spinal cord or nerve impingement, the length of illness prior to surgery as well as the degree of disability prior to surgery to name a few.

-- Most patients are able to begin driving, short distances, between 2-3 weeks after surgery.
-You may be a passenger in a car as soon as you feel up to it.
+You can be a passenger in a car as soon as you feel up to it.

 Many patients are able to return to driving short distances, such as to the neighborhood grocery store, in 2 to 3 weeks after their surgery.
 Know that some patients can drive sooner, while others need more time.
 You should not drive while you are wearing the soft collar, which is typically discontinued through a weaning process at the first post-operative appointment.